5 Tips for great posture when working from Home

 You may have experienced working with your ear to your shoulder as you speak on the phone.
 This can cause several issues with your neck and shoulder.
 By investing in a headset, you can ensure that your head can keep a steady position, reducing the chances of neck strain.
 An additional bonus to having a wireless headset is that you can go for a walk while talking and have both hands free to type.

 So, there you have it.
 These are our top five tips for your own ergonomic home setup!
-If however you are still experiencing neck (link to neck pain) and back pain (link to back pain) be sure to call us and book in an appointment.
+If however you are still experiencing neck and back pain be sure to call us 03 9078 9953 or book in an appointment for a remedial massage in Brunswick.
 We are currently open and taking one appointment at a time to ensure safety for all customers.